Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

     calling_format=boto.s3.connection.OrdinaryCallingFormat(),
 )
 ```
-Remember to replace the *your_access_key* and *your_secret_key* part with your credential information, and also check if the s3_host is correct - if it matches the correct Region.
+Remember to replace the *your_access_key* and *your_secret_key* part with your credential information, and, also, check if the s3_host is correct - if it matches the correct Region.

 ### Creating bucket
-To create a new Bucket use the next block of code:
+To create a new Bucket, use the next block of code:
 ```python
 bucket = conn.create_bucket('**1-bucket-using-python**')
 print(f"New bucket created:\n{bucket_name}\t{bucket}")